Academic Credit for Internships

 Find opportunities through Nittany Lion Careers or through your own networking and job search efforts.
 The internship should be at least eight weeks long and a minimum commitment of 10 hours per week.
 Registration must be requested no later than the regular drop/add period during the fall and spring semesters; summer semester registration is more flexible, but you should request registration for your internship at least one to two weeks prior to your start date.

-Consult with your academic adviser to be sure you understand how your LA 495 credits can be applied to meet specific degree requirements and to determine the number of credits you would like to earn for the course.
+Consult with your academic adviser to be sure you understand how your 395 or 495 credits can be applied to meet specific degree requirements and to determine the number of credits you would like to earn for the course.
 For each credit earned, you must complete a minimum of forty-five hours at your internship.
 Students should also consider the cost of applying for academic credit.
 If you are registering for internship credit during the summer, you will be required to pay per credit.
 Penn State’s student tuition calculator is a helpful resource to determine your tuition rate for a particular semester.

 • complete and submit the Student Course Request Form